Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 app.listen(5000);
 ```

-So after starting this server and requesting localhost:5000 you will get an error description.
-What we need from exception handling
+As you can see, after starting the server and making a request to localhost **5000**, you will get an error description.

-in our application:
+We expect error handling in our application:
-- to have all error displaying logic in one place
+- to store all the error displaying logic in one place;
-- to log every error
+- to log every error;
-- to implement different behavior of error handling based on NODE_ENV
+- to implement a different behavior of error handling based on **NODE_ENV**.

-Express provide us the possibility to specify a middleware that could handle all errors in one place.
-So lets rewrite our application:
+The *Express* framework provides you with the ability to specify a middleware that can handle all errors in one place.
+So let us rewrite our application:

 {{code js="assets/expressErrorHandling.js" js_rows="15-37, 44"}}

-As you see at this example we specify all our actions that we do after errors in middleware.
-If you need to add you custome logic you can also specify anther middleware with it inside.
-Also you can customize statusCode inside each route(By default it is 500)
+As you can see from the example above, we have specified all the actions that we need to take after an error has occured in the middleware.

+If you need to add you custom logic, you can specify another middleware with that logic.
+You can also customize ` statusCode ` inside each route (by default, it is **500**).

 ```
     app.get('/', function (req, res, next) {
         return next({statusCode: 400, message: 'foo bar'})
     });
 ```

-If you substitute route from first example by this one you will get 400 status code in response.
+If you replace the route from the [first example](#first) by this one, you will get ` statusCode ` **400** in response.

 ## Uncaught Exceptions

-You can see a simple example of uncaught exception in following code
+The following code illustrates a simple example of an uncaught exception:

 ```
     // app.js file